Apply today

 Background

-The EQUIP Scholarship is a new strategic award designed to support women scientists from low and middle-income countries (LMICs) to attend international parasitology conferences.
-The selected conference for the inaugural year is the 29th International Conference for the World Association for the Advancement of Veterinary Parasitology (WAAVP) which was held in Chennai, India from 20-24th August 2023.
+The EQUIP Scholarship is a strategic award designed to support women scientists from low and middle-income countries (LMICs) to attend international parasitology conferences.
+The selected conference for the inaugural year was the 29th International Conference for the World Association for the Advancement of Veterinary Parasitology (WAAVP) held in Chennai, India from 20-24th August 2023.
+The next iteration of the scholarship will support four women to attend the Joint Spring Meeting of the British, Swiss and German Societies for Parasitology.
+This meeting will occur between 11-14 March, 2025 in Wurzburg, Germany.

 Persistent gender disparity continues to exclude women and girls in STEM from achieving their full potential and effectively contributing to global challenges.
 The number of women in STEM in most LMICs is less than 25% due to barriers such as lack of funding, discrimination, cultural biases and parenting responsibilities.
 To promote and support women scientists from LMICs in STEM, the EQUIP Scholarship aims to encourage their participation in international conferences.